- Common Functions Tab ---

 Tap on the top-right corner to display queues sorting options:

 - A to Z - sorts the queues alphabetically.

 - Most holding calls - sorts the queues by the ones with the most unanswered calls.

 - Most agents available - sorts the queues by the ones that have the most agents that have not yet answered any calls.

 - Priority - sorts the queues by the queues priority rankings.

-Tap the magnifying glass to search for queues by name.
+Tap to search for queues by name.
 Non matching results will be hidden.
 To display all the queues again tap X.

-There are two filters that are relevant to the Queue Tab.
+There are two filters that are relevant to the Queues Tab.